qbizzle68/pyevspace/docs/html/_sources/reference/api/evector.rst.txt

 	:rtype: EVector
 	:raises TypeError: if other is not an :class:`EVector` type

-.. py:method:: EVector.__mul__(other)
+.. py:method:: EVector.__mul__(scalar)

 	Standard scalar multiplication.

-	:param other: the scalar to multiply each element of self by
+	:param scalar: the scalar to multiply each element of self by
-	:type other: float or int
+	:type scalar: float or int
 	:return: the scalar product
 	:rtype: EVector
-	:raises TypeError: if other is not a float or int or cannot be converted to a float or int
+	:raises TypeError: if scalar is not a float or int or cannot be converted to a float or int

-.. py:method:: EVector.__truediv__(other)
+.. py:method:: EVector.__truediv__(scalar)

 	Standard scalar division.

-	:param other: the scalar to divide each element of self by
+	:param scalar: the scalar to divide each element of self by
-	:type other: float or int
+	:type scalar: float or int
 	:return: the scalar quotient
 	:rtype: EVector
-	:raises TypeError: if other is not a float or int or cannot be converted to a float or int
+	:raises TypeError: if scalar is not a float or int or cannot be converted to a float or int

 .. py:method:: EVector.__neg__()